buddhasystem/pc2s/README.md

 client software.
 The two web services are

 * The PC2S Metadata server
-* The data delivery service (included as a simple nginx-based test server in this repository)
+* The Data Delivery service (included as a simple nginx-based test server in this repository)

 The role of the former is to locate the URLs of data payloads to be delivered by the latter, based on queries from a client.
 Queries include: